Darwin Núñez: Liverpool

+2022–2023: Adaptation to England

 On 13 June 2022, Benfica reached an agreement with Premier League club Liverpool for the transfer of Núñez for a €75 million fee plus €25 million in add-ons.
-The following day, the club confirmed the deal, for £64 million, with add-ons potentially taking the overall fee to £85 million at a later date, making him Liverpool's record transfer.On 30 July, Núñez made his competitive debut for Liverpool in the club's 3–1 win over Manchester City in the FA Community Shield at the King Power Stadium.
-He won a penalty, which was converted by Mohamed Salah, and scored his first goal for the club with a stooping header in the fourth minute of stoppage time.
-On 6 August, he scored his first league goal for Liverpool on his debut against Fulham, which ended in a 2–2 draw.
-The following game, he was sent off for violent conduct in a 1–1 home draw against Crystal Palace, having headbutted opponent Joachim Andersen.
+The following day, the club confirmed the deal, for £64 million, with add-ons potentially taking the overall fee to £85 million at a later date, making him Liverpool's record transfer.
+On 30 July, Núñez made his debut for Liverpool in the club's 3–1 win over Manchester City in the FA Community Shield at the King Power Stadium.
+He won a penalty, which was converted by fellow forward Mohamed Salah, and scored his first goal for the club with a stooping header in the fourth minute of stoppage time.
+On 6 August, he scored his first league goal for Liverpool and provided an assist for Salah on his debut against Fulham, which ended in a 2–2 draw.
+During the following game, he was sent off for violent conduct in a 1–1 home draw against Crystal Palace, having headbutted opponent Joachim Andersen.
 On 12 October, Núñez scored his first Champions League goal for Liverpool in a 7–1 away win against Rangers.
 However, Núñez received criticism during the first half of the season for missing a number of big chances in matches.
-By his first 23 games for Liverpool, Núñez had scored 10 goals, one more than both Luis Suárez and Sadio Mané in the same number of games for the club.

-On 18 February 2023, Núñez scored his first goal in the new year, opening Liverpool's 2–0 win home against Newcastle United, thus helping his club become the only team to defeat Newcastle twice during the season after a previous 2–1 victory at St. James' Park in August.
-On 21 February, Núñez scored Liverpool's first goal in a 5–2 home loss to Real Madrid with a flick between his legs in the first leg of Champions League round-of-16, followed by a brace against Liverpool's arch-rivals Manchester United on 5 March.
+Núñez was named the Liverpool Player of the Month for November.

+On 21 February 2023, Núñez scored Liverpool's first goal in a 5–2 home loss to Real Madrid with a flick between his legs in the first leg of Champions League round of 16.
+Owing to strong performances throughout the month, Núñez was named the Liverpool Player of the Month again for February.
+Núñez's goal against Real Madrid was followed by a brace against Liverpool's rivals Manchester United in a 7–0 victory on 5 March.
+A minor toe injury disrupted some of Núñez's later game time, with Núñez missing out on three matches owing to this problem.
+Throughout the whole 2022–23 season, Núñez made 42 appearances and scored 15 goals in all competitions, nine of such goals coming in the Premier League, as Liverpool narrowly missed out on Champions League qualification.
+Goal called Núñez's season "mixed", noting that while he had "undoubtedly shown promise" he also had "plenty of flaws to iron out".
+However, it was in addition recognised by the publication that Núñez had "certainly done enough to earn the love and support of the Reds [Liverpool] fans".
+Many also argued that it was unfair to judge him on his first season, especially on a season in which many Liverpool players suffered from lapses of form, with former Liverpool player Steve McManaman calling him a "work in progress".